Pterostylis erubescens: Taxonomy and naming

 Pterostylis erubescens was first formally described in 2014 by David Jones and Christopher French from a specimen collected near Augusta and the description was published in Australian Orchid Review.
 The species had previously been known as Pterostylis sp. 'red flowered'.
 The specific epithet (erubescens) is a Latin word meaning "reddening" referring to the colour of the upper parts of the flowers of this species.

 Distribution and habitat

-The red sepaled snail orchid grows in forest, woodland and around granite outcrops between Mandurah and Albany in the Esperance Plains, Jarrah Forest, Swan Coastal Plain and Warren biogeographic regions.
+Red sepaled snail orchid grows in forest, woodland and around granite outcrops between Mandurah and Albany in the Esperance Plains, Jarrah Forest, Swan Coastal Plain and Warren biogeographic regions.

 Conservation

 Pterostylis erubescens is listed as "not threatened" by the Government of Western Australia Department of Parks and Wildlife.